Peter Rabbit 2: The Runaway: Live-action

-Voice cast
+Voice

 Production

 In May 2018, it was announced that Sony Pictures had started the development of the sequel to Peter Rabbit.
 In February 2019, it was announced David Oyelowo had joined the cast of the film, with Rose Byrne and Domnhall Gleeson reprising their roles from the first.
 Elizabeth Debicki and Margot Robbie were confirmed to reprise their respective roles in October 2019.

-Unlike the first film, the sequel was not released under the Sony Pictures Animation label, though Columbia Pictures did return for distribution.

-Filming

 Principal photography began in January 2019 in Centennial Parklands, Australia.
 Filming took place in the Lake District at Ambleside and Haverthwaite, around Hill Street and Richmond Bridge in London, Gloucester Docks, a replica of the House of the Tailor of Gloucester, and in Camden, New South Wales.

+Music

+The film score was composed by Dominic Lewis.
+A score album was released through Madison Gate Records on June 18, 2021.

 Release

 Peter Rabbit 2: The Runaway was theatrically released in Australia on March 25, 2021, in the United Kingdom on May 17, and in the United States on June 11.

 It was initially set to be released in the United States on February 7, 2020, before being moved back to April 3, 2020, earlier in Australia on March 19, and in the United Kingdom on March 27.
 The film was delayed again to August 7, 2020, due to the COVID-19 pandemic.
 It was then further delayed to January 15, 2021, in the United States, then to April 2, and again to June 11.
 The date was then moved up to May 14 before moving back again to July 2, then moving up once more to June 18, and then once again back to June 11, following the film's box office success outside of the United States.